 “First of all, we (LogMeIn/LastPass) have no plans to change our existing business model.”

 This is clearly a strong statement, but ultimately hollow, and likely misguided, since they’ll eventually answer to the executives of Logmein.
 There are also several ways they can keep a similar business model, but start squeezing features out of the free tier and making it unusable.
 As a repeat offender, Logmein can’t be trusted.

-Logmein also offered a press release describing the deal.
-A quote by the CEO Michael Simon was especially telling:
+LogMeIn also offered a press release describing the deal.
+A quote by CEO Michael Simon was especially telling: